-Regulatory assets associated with future financial obligations that were deferred in accordance with orders issued by the DPU do not earn a return until such time a cash outlay has been made.
+Regulatory assets associated with future financial obligations and deferred in accordance with orders issued by the DPU do not earn a return until such time a cash outlay has been made.

 The Company recovers carrying charges related to regulatory assets where there has been a cash outlay.
 These carrying charges include an interest component, recognized as a component of regulatory assets, associated with the portion of the regulatory assets deemed to be financed with debt.
-These carrying charges also include an equity return component, which is an allowance for earnings on shareholders' investment.
+These carrying charges also include an equity return component, which is an allowance for earnings on shareholder's investment.
 This equity return component will be recovered through future rates but is not recognized for financial reporting purposes.
-The equity return component not recognized in the financial statements as of March 31, 2025 and 2024 was \$28.9 million and \$4.5 million, respectively.
+There were no amounts for the equity return component not recognized in the financial statements as of March 31, 2025 and 2024, respectively.